auth0/auth0-flutter/auth0_flutter/README.md

 </details>

 <details>
-  <summary>Not using web-based authentication?</summary>
+  <summary>Not using web authentication?</summary>

-If you don't plan to use web-based authentication, you will notice that the compiler will still prompt you to provide the `manifestPlaceholders` values, since the `RedirectActivity` included in this library will require them, and the Gradle tasks won't be able to run without them.
+If you don't plan to use web authentication, you will notice that the compiler will still prompt you to provide the `manifestPlaceholders` values, since the `RedirectActivity` included in this library will require them, and the Gradle tasks won't be able to run without them.

 Re-declare the activity manually using `tools:node="remove"` in the `android/src/main/AndroidManifest.xml` file to make the [manifest merger](https://developer.android.com/studio/build/manage-manifests/#merge-manifests) remove it from the final manifest file.
 Additionally, one more unused activity can be removed from the final APK by using the same process.
 A complete snippet to achieve this is: